 Security Monitoring¶

-TrueWatch integrates the core capabilities of CSPM and SIEM to build a "Assets ➛ Configuration ➛ Behavior" integrated security monitoring system for you.
+TrueWatch integrates the core capabilities of CSPM and SIEM to build a unified security monitoring system covering "Assets ➛ Configuration ➛ Behavior" for you, achieving full coverage from static configuration risks to dynamic threats.

-- SIEM: Focuses on the "active behavior" security in the runtime environment.
+Focuses on the security of "active behaviors" in the runtime environment.

-Core problem solved: Are malicious or abnormal activities occurring in the environment?
+Core problem it solves: Are malicious or abnormal activities occurring in the environment?

-- CSPM: Focuses on the "configuration state" security of cloud infrastructure.
+Focuses on the security of the "configuration state" of cloud infrastructure.

-Core problem solved: Are cloud resources configured correctly from the start?
+Core problem it solves: Are cloud resources configured correctly from the start?

 Use Cases¶